eClass and Canvas Support

 A variety of filters

-In this dummy assignment example, the status of submissions is indicated by the defaults status colours:
+In this dummy assignment example, the status of submissions is indicated by the default status colours:

-• Dave's assignment was late but has a posted grade.
+• Dave's assignment was late, but he has a posted grade.

 • Renée has not submitted an assignment.